goatshriek/stumpless/docs/examples/README.md

 # Stumpless Examples

 These examples demonstrate how to use features of the stumpless library.
 If you aren't sure where to get started, this is the right place!
+If you're totally unsure of where to start, take a look at the [basic](basic/README.md) example.

 If you want to actually compile and run the examples, you'll need to have the stumpless library available.
 If you don't want to install it on your system, you